-c) closure assumptions.
 The method by which the KF scheme satisfies its closure assumptions is described in Bechtold et al. (2001).
-Fundamentally, the KF scheme rearranges mass in a column using the updraft, downdraft, and environmental mass fluxes until at least 90% of the CAPE (convective available potential energy) is removed.
-CAPE is computed in the traditional way, using undilute parcel ascent, with the "parcel" characteristics being those of the USL.
+In fundamental terms, the KF scheme rearranges mass in a column using the updraft, downdraft, and environmental mass fluxes until at least 90% of the convective available potential energy (CAPE) is removed.
+CAPE is computed in the traditional way, using undilute parcel ascent, with the parcel characteristics being those of the USL.
 CAPE is removed by the combined effects of lowering $\theta_e$ in the USL and warming the environment aloft.
+The convective time scale, or relaxation period, is based on the advective time scale in the cloud layer, with an upper limit of 1 h and a lower limit of 0.5 h.
 The scheme feeds back convective tendencies of temperature, water vapor mixing ratio, and cloud water mixing ratio.
 By default, convective precipitation particles simply accumulate at the surface rather than being introduced aloft, but the code has a "switch" to activate feedback of precipitation at the level it is formed.
-The switch can be set to any value between 0 (no feedback) to 1 (100% feedback).
+The switch can be set to any value from 0 (no feedback) to 1 (100% feedback).